zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

+Yes.

-Going back to my introductory remarks about complexity, splitting up `isNot...` into three methods doesn't reduce the amount of information you have to have.
-It just splits it up and spreads it out, so it isn't as obvious that you need to read all three methods together.
+Going back to my introductory remarks about complexity, splitting up `isNot...` into three methods doesn't reduce the amount of information you have to keep in your mind.
+It just spreads it out, so it isn't as obvious that you need to read all three methods together.
 And, it's harder to see the overall structure of the code because it's split up: readers have to flip back and forth between the methods, effectively reconstructing a